anthony47/propertyCapsule/README.md

 # propertyCapsule
-This is to demo the automation skill
+This is to demo the automation skills